EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.4.5 - July, 2017 =
+- New: Introduced the new menu icon, to unify branding between free/pro/website.
+- Enhancement: Tweaked the shortcode generator.
+- Update: Updated the 'Announcement Image' field label to 'Announcement Banner'.

 = 1.4.4 - May 14th, 2017 =
 - Introduced <pre>timeline_express_animation_disabled</pre> filter to disable timeline animations on a per page basis, as needed.
 - Introduced <pre>timeline_express_scroll_to</pre> filter to disable the jQuery page scroll to when a URL hash is set (eg: http://www.example.com/#announcement-title).